Medical and Science Writing

-Previously she worked as an editor at Harvard Health Publications, the consumer health publishing division of Harvard Medical School.
-While at Harvard, she edited the Harvard Mental Health Letter and the Annual Report on Prostate Diseases, and contributed to special health reports on various topics.
+Before that , she worked as an editor at Harvard Health Publishing, the consumer health publishing division of Harvard Medical School.
+During that time, she spent four years as editor of the Harvard Mental Health Letter.

-Before starting her own business, Ann held communications positions in development and public affairs at Dana-Farber and Massachusetts General Hospital, and served for two years as eastern regional director for the National Alliance on Mental Illness.
+Earlier in her career, Ann held communications positions in development and public affairs at Dana-Farber Cancer Institute and Massachusetts General Hospital, and served for two years as eastern regional director for the National Alliance on Mental Illness.

-She has also published three books and contributed to a fourth.
+She has ghostwritten three health books for doctors and contributed to a fourth.
 Her articles on health and other topics have appeared in Newsweek, The New York Times, and The Providence Journal.

-Ann earned a Bachelor of Arts degree at Brandeis University.
-She is a member of the Authors Guild, the New England Science Writers, and the Association of Health Care Journalists.
+Ann earned a Bachelor of Arts degree at Brandeis University, where she was elected to Phi Beta Kappa.
+She is a member of the Authors Guild and the New England Science Writers.

 To view an online portfolio of Ann's work, visit www.annmacdonald.net.